jdhao/blog_source/nifty_nvim_techniques_s1.md

 + `gu`: change characters to lower case
 + `gU`: change characters to upper case

-# The `ys` operator
+# Add character pair to text objects

-Sometimes, we want to add a surrounding character to existing text objects.
+Sometimes, we want to add a pair of characters to existing text objects.
 The `ys` operator provided by [vim-surround](https://github.com/tpope/vim-surround) is used for that purpose.
 To use it, the format is